zliobaite/predictJUFO/README.md

-I am testing scikit-learn for text classification.
+With this package I am testing scikit-learn for text classification.

 I am using a toy problem: tryng to predict JUFO rank based on journal title.